timrogers/lm/README.md

-# LM - La Marzocco CLI
+# lm

-A command-line interface for controlling La Marzocco espresso machines remotely through their cloud service.
+A command-line interface (CLI) for controlling La Marzocco espresso machines

 ## Features

-- **Persistent login**: Login once and store credentials securely in `~/.lm.yml`
+- **🔑 Persistent login**: Log in once and store credentials securely in `~/.lm.yml`
-- **List machines**: View all machines connected to your account with model, name, location, and status
+- **📜 List machines**: View all machines connected to your account with model, name, location, and status
-- **Turn on machines**: Remotely turn on your espresso machine
+- **🔋 Turn on machines**: Remotely turn on your espresso machine
-- **Turn off machines**: Put your machine into standby mode
+- **😴 Turn off machines**: Put your machine into standby mode
-- **Automatic token refresh**: Access tokens are automatically refreshed as needed
+- **🔃 Automatic token refresh**: Access tokens are automatically refreshed as needed
-- **Environment variable support**: Alternative credential storage using environment variables

 ## Installation